vicky1997/docs_test/docs/source/inputoutput.rst

 | AUXDATA: write timestep data
 | RESTART: restart a simulation from a snapshot

+Comment on uncomment the options in the file based on the setup of the run.

 Output
 ++++++

-The output files are of the hdf5 file format with the extension .h5.
-Each snapshot has its own file and can accessed in outputs directory.
+The output files are of the hdf5 file format with the extension `.h5`.
+Each snapshot has its own file and can accessed in `outputs/` directory.

 Each data file contains the properties of each representative particle (called as a swarm).
 The properties that are stored in the default version are given below.